Maud le Bigod1

 John FitzAlan was the son of John FitzAlan and Isabel d'Aubigny.1 He married Maud le Botiller, daughter of Theobald le Botiller and Rohese de Verdun.1 He died before 10 November 1267.1

-John FitzAlan gained the title of Lord of Clun and Oswestry, Shropshire [feudal barony].1 He succeeded to the title of 6th Earl of Arundel [E., c.
-1138] on 27 November 1243, de jure, but he appears to have never used this title.1 On 26 May 1244 he obtained possession of his paternal estates in Shropshire by payment of £1,000.1 He fought in the wars against the Welsh in 1258.1 He gained the rank of Battle of Lewes in 1264 in the service of the where he was taken prisoner, along with the King.1
+He gained the title of Lord of Clun and Oswestry, Shropshire [feudal barony].1 He succeeded as the 6th Earl of Arundel [E., c.
+1138] on 27 November 1243, de jure, but he appears to have never used this title.1 On 26 May 1244 he obtained possession of his paternal estates in Shropshire by payment of £1,000.1 He fought in the wars against the Welsh in 1258.1 He fought in the Battle of Lewes in 1264, where he was taken prisoner, along with the King.1

 Child of John FitzAlan and Maud le Botiller